freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

 -  If the property is seized while powered on, the attacker can also analyze any plaintext information that resides in RAM.
--  A physical seizure of, and access to, the Journalist's Tails persistent volume, password database, and *Two-Factor Authentication* device will allow the attacker to access the *Journalist Interface*.
+-  A physical seizure of, and access to, the Journalist's Tails persistent volume, password database, and two-factor authentication device will allow the attacker to access the *Journalist Interface*.

 What a compromise of the Application Server can achieve